 Does this page answer your questions about Care One at King James?

 This nursing home's next best category was nursing.
 We awarded it a grade of B- in this category.
 While this wasn't quite as good as some of its other category grades, this isn't a bad score either.
 Our nursing rating is based on a variety of datapoints.
 The most heavily weighted factor is the amount of time nurses spend with residents.
 This nursing home provides 0.3 hours of nursing care per resident per day.
 This is a much lower figure than we are used to seeing.
 Despite having low quantities of nursing care, this place surprisingly excelled in some of the quality-based metrics we assessed.
 In fact, it scored well when it comes to avoiding pressure ulcers and major falls.

 Long-term Care Quality

-The last area we scored was long-term care.
-We awarded this facility a D in long-term care, leaving this as the nursing home's worst category.
-If you are seeking anything other than rehabilitation, you should take a close look at long-term care ratings.
-Once we assessed the amount of nursing care, we then looked at the nursing home's vaccination statistics.
-We were pleased to discover that this nursing home vaccinated 95.2381 percent of its residents against pneumonia.
-To our surprise, this facility also fared well at keeping its patients out of the hospital.
-It had just 0.02 hospitalizations per one thousand long-term resident days.
-Sadly, some of its other scores in the category weren't as favorable as these.
+The last area we assessed is long-term care.
+We gave this facility a grade of D in long-term care, leaving this as its worst category grade.
+If you are seeking services other than short-term rehabilitation, you should take a close look at each nursing home's long-term care scores.
+After considering the volume of nursing care, we then looked at the nursing home's vaccination statistics.
+We were pleased to discover that this facility vaccinated 95.61404 percent of its residents against pneumonia.
+To our surprise, this facility was able to limit hospitalizations.
+With only 0.02 hospitalizations per one thousand long-term resident days, this facility had less hospitalizations than many nursing homes.
+Sadly, a few of its other scores in this category were not as favorable as these.

 Rating Over Time